-Figure 4.2.2 depicts the connectivity graph that is constructed at the node SSC-A.SC-1.c.6 in Figure 4.2.1.
+Figure 4.3 depicts the connectivity graph that is constructed at the node SSC-A.SC-1.c.6 in figure 4.2.
 The set L{UL} at the node SC-3 in the figure comprises of node SC-2 at level-2 and node b at level-1.
 The set L_D at SC-3 comprises of the node SSC-B at level-3.
 The cost associated with traversal over a level-3 gateway between a level-2 unit b and a level-3 unit SC-3 as computed from the linkcost matrix is 3, and is the weight of the connection edge.
+There are two connections between the super-super-cluster units SSC-B and SSC-D, this is reflected in the link count associated with the edge connecting the corresponding graph nodes.
 The directional issues associated with certain edges are imposed by the algorithm for computing the shortest path to reach a node.